-Approval of the long-term disability insurance rates through Standard Insurance Company and the amendment to the policy effective July 1, 2004, is recommended.
+On a motion by Mrs. Torain, seconded by Mr. Will, the long-term disability insurance rates through Standard Insurance Company and the amendment to the policy effective July 1, 2004, was approved.

 L. APPROVAL OF CONCERN: EMPLOYEE ASSISTANCE PROGRAM PREMIUM RATES FOR 2004-2005